anderkve/FYS3150/_sources/book/optimization/memory_is_the_bottleneck.md

 ```

 ### Illustrative example
 We'll do an example with Armadillo because it simplifies allocation of matrices significantly.
 We recall that Armadillo allocates memory in column-major order.
-Therefore we should make sure traverse the matrix through its columns (stride-1)!
+Therefore we should make sure to traverse the matrix through its columns (stride-1)!

 ```c++
 int n = 10000;